logicalclocks/hops-docs/docs/featurestore/integrations/guides/custom.rst

 .. note::

-    If you have trouble connecting, then ensure that your Feature Store instances can receive incoming traffic from your Python environment on ports *443*, *9083* and *9085*.
+    If you have trouble connecting, then ensure that your Feature Store can receive incoming traffic from your Python environment on ports *443*, *9083* and *9085*.